infomongo/infomongo.github.io/_posts/2018-05-09-moderately-extreme-programing.md

 I was doing UX design for the team, so I was one of the main “customer representatives.”
 As soon we made the switch, I had developers in my office all the time.
 We had lots of productive conversations.
 An engineer would raise an issue, like a data load process that was slower than anticipated.
 We’d talk about the various options and make some choices.
 This could result in a sort of “band-aid” being applied temporarily, and a new story written for the next iteration.
 Or we might change our approach, or adapt the design.
 But everyone had a much better picture of what “done” looked like and what the actual technical hurdles were.

 The biggest change tho, was in how the project was scheduled.
 Initially, we had a very clear idea of what features we were going to implement and in what order.
 But as soon as we started working, that plan pretty much went out the window.
 Some of our feature ideas would just take longer to implement than they were worth.
-“It would be great to have that feature, but not if it is going to take a month to implement.”
+“It would be great to have that feature, but not if it is going to take a month to build.”

 But the surprising thing was that as we built and used the application, we started to have new ideas about how it should work.
 Once we’d used a feature, we’d have ideas for similar features that took priority over the work we’d previously planned.